Trump administration says it's halting offshore wind projects over national security risks

 Orsted's Sunrise Wind, located about 30 miles from the coast of New York's Long Island, was expected to be operating in 2027, according to its website.

 Lastly, Empire Wind, also located off Long Island, is under construction.
-The company constructing Empire Wind, Equinor, didn't immediately return a request for comment.
+The company constructing Empire Wind, Equinor, said it is evaluating the Trump administration's order.

+"We are aware of the stop work order announced by the Department of Interior involving five wind projects under offshore construction in the U.S.," an Equinor spokesman said.
+The company is "seeking further information from the federal government."